 It's also size and space.
 I can't tell you how many times the board members have said “Can't we get bigger?”
 “What if we add a venue?”, “What if we were in Raleigh?”
 Then you lose the magic of allowing people to really find each other easily.
 I think when you go to festivals, you have to be clear about what your goals are, right?
 If you're at Sundance or Tribeca and you go without means, you're going to get lost, you're going to get run over.
 You have to build a team.
 You've got to have press.
 You've got to have outreach.
 You've got to have a lot of people around you to make that work.
 There are people far better than me to talk about that.

-One of the things that I'm very proud of is our social media footprint is so much bigger than we are, and we really work it.
-So if you come screen at Full Frame, we are going to follow you all year, and if you tweet us, we're going to tweet it right back out again.
-And particularly for documentaries, keep the ball in the air through the summer when there's a lot less activity.
-So by the time you hit the fall, and we're getting into Oscar season, eyeballs are really still catching you and those voters know who you are, and why you were important.
-So I think that's really an important piece of it.
-And then I think you have to look at who's Oscar qualifying, you know, if you have a short we're a really good place to send your documentary short, because we're an Oscar qualifying festival.
+One of the things that I'm very proud of is that our social media footprint is so much bigger than we are, and we really work it.
+So, if you come screen at Full Frame, we are going to follow you all year, and if you tweet us, we're going to tweet it right back out again.
+And particularly for documentaries, keeping the ball in the air through the summer when there's a lot less activity.
+So by the time you hit the fall, and we're getting into Oscar season, eyeballs are really still catching you and those voters know who you are, and why you are important.
+I think that's really an important piece of it.
+And then I think you have to look at who's Oscar qualifying, you know, if you have a short, Full Frame is a really good place to send your documentary short, because we're an Oscar qualifying festival.
 If somebody doesn't give awards, you're not going to get that opportunity.
 And what does that mean?
 It means you don't have to spend the money on that campaign.
 You're automatically in the hopper and being considered.
-Heaven Is A Traffic Jam On The 405 and Last Days of Freedom, these are films have won that award and went on to the Academy Awards.
-Heaven Is A Traffic Jam On The 405 won the Academy Award.
+Heaven Is A Traffic Jam on The 405 and Last Days of Freedom, these are films have won that award and went on to the Academy Awards.
+Heaven Is A Traffic Jam on The 405 won the Academy Award.
 So, knowing what those festivals are, and what they can do for you is key.

 KB: When planning the A&E IndieFilms Speakeasy at Full Frame, how do you decide on what issues to address in the documentary community?